codyjsmith1/Social67_Website/README.md

-# Alianza_Website
+# Social_67_Website
-Website for Alianza Dance Company based out of Sacramento, CA
+Website for Social 67 based out of Sacramento, CA